4d/docs/docs/Concepts/variables.md

 Variables are language objects; you can create and use variables that will never appear on the screen.
 In your forms, you can display variables (except Pointer and BLOB) on the screen, enter data into them, and print them in reports.
 In this way, enterable and non-enterable area variables act just like fields, and the same built-in controls are available when you create them.
 Form variables can also control buttons, list boxes, scrollable areas, picture buttons, and so on, or display results of calculations that do not need to be saved.

-## Creating Variables
+## Declaring Variables

 You create variables by declaring them.
 The 4D language offers two ways to declare variables:

 - using the `var` keyword (recommended, specially if your code uses objects and classes),
-- using one of the "Compiler" or "Arrays" theme 4D language commands (classic language only).
+- using one of the "Compiler" or "Arrays" theme 4D language commands (deprecated, classic language only).

-**Note:** Although it is usually not recommended, you can create basic variables simply by using them; you do not necessarily need to formally define them as you do with fields.
-For example, to create a variable that will hold the current date plus 30 days, you can write:
+**Note:** Although it is usually not recommended, you can create basic variables simply by using them; you do not necessarily need to formally define them.
+For example, to declare a variable that will hold the current date plus 30 days, you can write:

 ```4d
  MyDate:=Current date+30 //MyDate is created